centreon/centreon-documentation/en/monitoring/pluginpacks.md

   yum update centreon-pack-*
   ```

+> Please note that although this command is called `install`, it only makes Plugin Packs available in the Centreon interface.
+It will not install the Plugin Packs themselves.
+Please follow the rest of the procedure.

 ### Installing the pack

-You now have access to the Plugin Packs catalog:
+You now have access to the Plugin Packs catalog, on page **Configuration > Plugin Packs**:

 ![image](../assets/configuration/pluginpacks/pp_list.png)